 - Proactive management of care: Initiatives which identify individuals at risk of admission to hospital settings - £6.6m.

 - Reactive integrated care services: Projects designed to prevent readmission to a hospital setting and permanent admission to care settings - £29m.

 - Diagnostic and assessment services: Services which are provided at a scale above local teams - £4.6m.

 - Enablers / infrastructure: Supporting mechanisms - £3.7m.

 The six national metrics are:

-Reduce the number of permanent admissions to residential or nursing settings.
+- Reduce the number of permanent admissions to residential or nurse settings.